 April 13, 2021 The Town of Newmarket 395 Mulock Drive, P.O.
-Box 328, STN Main Newmarket ON L3Y 4X7 c/o Devon Morton - Planner Re: 97 Roxborough Road - Committee of Adjustment - Arborist Peer Review Mr. Morton, As you have requested, Urban Forest Innovations, Inc. (UFI) has reviewed the arborist report and related application information submitted in support of a proposed new 1-storey residential dwelling at 97 Roxborough Road, Newmarket, ON.
+Box 328, STN Main Newmarket ON L3Y 4X7 c/o Devon Morton - Planner Re: 824 Grace Street - Committee of Adjustment - Arborist Peer Review Mr. Morton, As you have requested, Urban Forest Innovations, Inc. (UFI) has reviewed the arborist report and related application information submitted in support of a proposed new cabana and pool with outdoor mechanical equipment at 824 Grace Street, Newmarket, ON.
 This letter report outlines our review methodology and presents our comments.
-Methodology Document review The following document, provided by the Town of Newmarket, was reviewed: Arborist Report, prepared by Cinerea Urban Forestry Services, dated March 23, 2021 Additional documents provided in the submission package were reviewed briefly for context, but did not form a substantive part of this peer review.
+Methodology Document review The following documents, provided by the Town of Newmarket, were reviewed: - Arborist Report, prepared by Shady Lane Expert Tree Care Inc., dated November 30, 2020 - Site Plan, prepared by Designs by Aislyn, dated January 8 Additional documents provided in the submission package were reviewed briefly for context, but did not form a substantive part of this peer review.
 With the exception of documents submitted prior to April, 2018, all reviewed documents are evaluated against the latest revised version of the Town of Newmarket Tree Preservation, Protection, Replacement and Enhancement Policy (April 2018 or latest version), hereinafter referred to as the Policy.
-Site visit A site visit was undertaken on April 9, 2021, to assess the site and verify the tree inventory details.
-Comments Based upon our review of the above-referenced document, we offer the following comments: Tree appraisal - 1.
-The revised arborist report must provide a monetary value for 1) all Town-owned trees, and 2) all trees that are equal to or greater than 20cm diameter at breast height (DBH) that are to be preserved on or adjacent to the subject lands.
-The current arborist report provides only the values for Town-owned trees #1 and 2.
+Site visit A site visit was undertaken on April 7, 2021, to assess the site and verify the tree inventory details.
+Comments Based upon our review of the above-referenced documents, we offer the following comment(s): Tree appraisal 1.
+The revised arborist report must provide a monetary value for all Town-owned trees to be preserved on or adjacent to the subject lands.
 These values must be calculated using methods in accordance with the Council of Tree and Landscape Appraisers (CTLA) Guide to Plant Appraisal, 9th edition, and the International Society of Arboriculture, Ontario Chapter, (ISAO) Regional Plant Appraisal Committee (RPAC) guidance for application of the Trunk Formula Method.
-Importantly, the applied appraisal methodology must not utilize a generic Unit Tree Cost (or basic tree cost) of \$6.51/cm.
+Importantly, the applied appraisal methodology must not utilize a generic Unit Tree Cost (or basic tree cost) of \$6.51/cm2.
 Although the use of a generic Unit Tree Cost was considered acceptable in the past, its use is no longer supported.
 Current guidelines instruct that actual Unit Tree Costs must be determined for every species considered in an appraisal based upon market prices for nursery stock (or reasonable substitutes) and tree installation.
-The Unit Tree Cost shall be derived by dividing Installed Cost (cost of tree stock plus installation cost) by the Cross Sectional Area of the Replacement Tree (largest commonly available stock, typically 90 mm for many common species). - 2.
-The revised arborist report must show sample calculations for tree appraisals.
-The final appraised values provided currently for Town-owned trees #1 and 2 appear to be undervalued, however no calculations have been presented with which to evaluate the appraised values.
+The Unit Tree Cost shall be derived by dividing Installed Cost (cost of tree stock plus installation cost) by the Cross Sectional Area of the Replacement Tree (largest commonly available stock, typically 90 mm for many common species).
 Prior to any demolition or construction activity on the subject lands, the Town must be notified in order to conduct an inspection of the installed tree protection fencing and other tree protection measures.
 Additional comments on trees affected by this application will be provided when the requested additional information is available for further review.
 We trust that this letter will suffice for your current needs.
 Should you have any questions or require further assistance, please do not hesitate to contact us.
-Respectfully submitted by, Milip von Wassernen Philip van Wassenaer, B.Sc., MFC ISA Certified Arborist ON-0361A Member - ASCA, SMA, SAG Baumstatik E: pwassenaer1022@rogers.com Shane Jobber, B.Sc.F.
+Respectfully submitted by, Whip von Wassernen Philip van Wassenaer, B.Sc., MFC ISA Certified Arborist ON-0361A Member - ASCA, SMA, SAG Baumstatik E: pwassenaer1022@rogers.com Shane Jobber, B.Sc.F.